Data-Bike/ovpn-admin-obfs/README.md

 # ovpn-admin
-This is a fork of https://github.com/flant/ovpn-admin with adding XOR patch Simple web UI to manage OpenVPN users, their certificates & routes in Linux.
+This is a fork of https://github.com/flant/ovpn-admin with adding XOR patch.

+Simple web UI to manage OpenVPN users, their certificates & routes in Linux.
 While backend is written in Go, frontend is based on Vue.js.

 Originally created in [Flant](https://flant.com/) for internal needs & used for years, then updated to be more modern and [publicly released](https://medium.com/flant-com/introducing-ovpn-admin-a-web-interface-to-manage-openvpn-users-d81705ad8f23) in March'21.
 Your contributions are welcome!